meilisearch/demo-movies/README.md

 Run the following script in order to create the different indexes and upload the movies documents:

 `yarn setup`

-## Environment variables

-To connect your Meilisearch instance and retrieve the movies, two environment variables should be provided:

-- HOST
-- API_KEY

-An example can be found in the `.env.example` file.
-You can either rename this file into `.env`, or create a new file.

 ## Run